jhauberg/comply/README.md

 $ comply mylib/src/
 ```

-Keep in mind that `comply` is not a compiler and will run its checks even if your code contains errors.
+*Keep in mind that `comply` is not a compiler and will run its checks even if your code contains errors.*

-Because of this, you should only run `comply` as a post-compile process.

 <details>
   <summary><strong>Running without installing</strong></summary>